Vsolar Group Berhad will host its Annual General Meeting on 6th of December

 Despite the growth in its earnings, the share price decline in the past three years is certainly concerning.
 A huge lag in share price growth when earnings have grown may indicate there could be other issues that are affecting the company at the moment that the market is focused on.
 Shareholders would probably be keen to find out what are the other factors could be weighing down the stock.
-The upcoming AGM will be a chance for shareholders to question the board on key matters, such as CEO remuneration or any other issues they might have and revisit their investment thesis with regards to the company.
+At the upcoming AGM, shareholders will get the opportunity to discuss any issues with the board, including those related to CEO remuneration and assess if the board's plan will likely improve performance in the future.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.